Documentation

 fixed_optionslist[str] | NoneFixed options that should not be randomized.

-specify_optionstr | NoneAn "other" option that the user will be asked to specify.
+specify_optionstr | NoneAn "other" option that the respondent can specify.

-imageMediaItem | NoneAn option image to show the user, from the s.media collection.
+imageMediaItem | NoneAn image to show with the grid, from the s.media collection.

 recodesdict[str, str] | NoneA dictionary of recodes to apply to the question.